-- (a) All employees shall have one location specified as their work centre. - (b) Where an employee works away from their work centre they will, at the Commission's option, either travel on the Commission's time or be paid for hours travelled in accordance with the rates established for travel time as per Article 12.11 Travel Time.
+- (a) All employees shall have one location specified as their assembly point.
+An employee's assembly point can be changed subject to two weeks written notice from the Employer. - (b) Where an employee works away from their assembly point, they will, at the Commission's option, either travel on the Commission's time or be paid for hours travelled at the overtime rate. - (c) The provisions of this section shall not apply to employees on travel status. - (d) Mobile employees' starting and ending points may be an alternate location within 5 kilometres of their normal assembly point, determined by the efficient completion of their work assignments.

-7.11 Employee Parking/Transportation
+7.11 Employee Parking